 The reaction of the FCE/MVIS to a persistent on-board excitation is demonstrated by looking at the response to a white noise disturbance.
 One source for such a disturbance is the water cooling that is available to the EU.
 The water running through the lines and cooling channels will undergo several changes in direction causing disturbances that can be spread over a wide spectral range.
 The results are shown in Figure 10 for an input with peak forces of 0.35N along with the background ISPR vibrations.
 The FCE response is random with peak accelerations of 40 micro-g.
 Without the MVIS active the peak response would be 227 micro-g.

-The project will generate significant improvements to microgravity vibration isolation technology - in which Canada is a world leader – and provide additional opportunities for its exploitation by Canadian industry through exposure to the International Space Station (ISS) stakeholders, users and researchers.
+The project will generate significant improvements to microgravity vibration isolation technology - in which Canada is a world leader – and provide additional opportunities for its exploitation by Canadian industry through exposure to the ISS stakeholders, users and researchers.
 The inclusion of a Canadian technology in a vital ISS facility such as ESA's Fluid Sciences Laboratory is a tribute to Canada’s leadership in this area.
-This collaboration will provide Canada with access to 5 % of the resulting state-of-the-art FSL usage as stipulated in the CSA/ESA Letter of Agreement.
+This collaboration will provide Canada with access to 5% of the resulting state-of-the-art FSL usage as stipulated in the ESA/ESA Letter of Agreement.

-Through collaboration with ESA in their Fluid Science Laboratory, the FSL/MVIS Project aims to enhance Canada's ability to operate in and exploit space by:
+Through collaboration with ESA in their FSL, the FSL/MVIS Project aims to enhance Canada's ability to operate in and exploit space by:

 For more information on the other MIM generations, please consult these pages: